MalwareMakers/Python-Botnet/README.md

 A botnet system (basic) based on Discord.
 As of now, it isn't really a botnet, but in the future, given that enough people support this, I'll add in actual botnet features.

+## Note:
+HarbringerV1 is now depricate in favour of HarbringerV2, it can be found [here](https://github.com/MalwareMakers/HarBringer-V2)

 ## A Quick Overview

 This is a very crude botnet script.
 Its command center is based on a Discord server (will be explained later).